Graph convolutional network as a fast statistical emulator for numerical ice sheet modeling: Results

-Fig. \ref{Velocity_year} shows the RMSE of ice velocity by years for different melting rates.
-In general, the EGCN shows the lowest RMSE over 20-year transient simulation for most of the melting rates and mesh sizes.
-However, for some melting rates, mesh size, and years, GAT outperforms EGCN (e.g., $r$=40 m/year and $r$=60 m/year with $M_0$=10 km).
-Similar to the ice thickness, the RMSE is relatively high at the initial condition.
-At lower melting rates, RMSE remains consistent afterward.
-However, at higher melting rates, the RMSE rises as the year passes.
-Consequently, the RMSE reaches higher than 200 m/year in the last year at 60 m/year melting rate.
-This might be caused by the faster ice flow under higher melting rates; since ice flows faster as time passes under a higher melting rate, it is somehow difficult for the deep learning emulators to learn such dramatic variations in ice flow.
+Figure \ref{Velocity_year} shows the RMSE of ice velocity by years for different melting rates.
+In general, the GCN shows the lowest RMSE over 20-year transient simulation for most of the melting rates and mesh sizes.
+Similar to the ice thickness result, mesh resolutions do not have a significant impact on the RMSEs of GCN and MLP, whereas the RMSE of FCN decreases with coarse mesh resolutions.
+In all melting rate scenarios, the RMSEs of emulators increase from the first year to the last year.
+The MLP shows the most dramatic increase in RMSE by year: at 70 m $\text{a}^{-1}$ of melting rate, the RMSE reaches up to 300 m $\text{a}^{-1}$ in year 20.
+However, the increases in RMSEs by year for GCN and FCN are not as significant as MLP; at 70 m $\text{a}^{-1}$ of melting rate, the RMSEs reach 150-200 m $\text{a}^{-1}$ in year 20.
+The higher errors at higher melting rates might be caused by more dynamic ice conditions under more accelerated melting; since ice flows faster as time passes under a higher melting rate, it would be difficult for deep learning emulators to learn such dramatic variations in ice flow.